Resource Recycling

 Reducing the Amount of New Water Used and Using More Recycled Water

-The volume of new water used by the Sharp Group in fiscal 2022 decreased by 6% compared to the previous fiscal year to 10.2 million m3.
+The volume of new water used by Sharp in fiscal 2023 decreased by 9% compared to the previous fiscal year to 9.2 million m3.
+The improvement rate of water intensity was 6%.
 To minimize the effects on business continuity of the risk of water shortages, Sharp assesses water risk at its plants using the Aqueduct assessment tool developed by the World Resources Institute (WRI).
 SATL, Sharp’s production base in Thailand, is located in an area of highest risk.
 It is therefore reducing its use of new water by recycling water discharged from the production process and other sources.
-The Kameyama Plant (Kameyama, Mie Prefecture, Japan) and the Mie Plant (Taki District, Mie Prefecture, Japan) require a large amount of water in the production process for LCDs and other products.
-All of the water discharged from the production process is collected and reused via a closed-loop recycling system adopted at both plants.
-Through measures such as this, the Sharp Group is maintaining a recycling rate* of at least 60%.
-Looking ahead, Sharp will pursue further water-use efficiency worldwide and boost production efficiency in accordance with business expansion.

-• Recycling rate = Amount recycled ÷ (amount of new water + amount recycled).
+- Recycling rate = Amount recycled ÷ (amount of new water + amount recycled).

 Volume of New Water Used